- List of hardware and pinouts

 1 $ sudo docker pull marcelstoer/nodemcu-build

 Eventually build the firmware by next command:

 1 $ sudo docker run --rm -ti -v ~/samples/nodemcu/nodemcu-firmware:/opt/nodemcu-firmware marcelstoer/nodemcu-build

 As the result binary firmware located in the ~/samples/nodemcu/nodemcu-firmware/bin folder.

 Application source code

 Our application consists of three .lua files:

-Before flashing firmware we need to figure out what serial interface using to communicate with NodeMCU.
+Before flashing firmware, we need to figure out which serial interface using to communicate with NodeMCU.

 In our case /dev/ttyUSB0 is used for communication.